vidyatv1604/Vidya/README.md

-The First.java file is for printing hello world while we run the file.
+The First.java file for printing "Hello, World"